 The following consequences have been designed to require a minimal amount of teacher time to enforce, include a maximum amount of student responsibility, and inform and involve parents.
-The noncompliant student will progress from one step to the next for each infraction.
+RenWeb behavior notifications may be sent.

-- 1. Warning.
+- 1. Warning. (from teacher and/or administrator)

-- 2. Interaction.
+- 2. Collaborate with student on ways to improve behavior.

 - 3. Write a behavior improvement plan.

 - 4. Phone call to parents by student, or written notice home.

 - 5. Student meets with principal.

-- 6. Meeting with parents.

-- 7. Loss of recess with service
+- 6. Loss of recess with service

-- 8. After school detention with service
+- 7. After school detention

+- 8. Saturday school (see p.
+38)

+- 9. In school suspension

-- 9. Out of school suspension (1-5 days).
+- 10. Out of school suspension (1-5 days).

-- 10. Expulsion.
+- 11. Expulsion.